 For the AKG K812 and Advanced Alpha, I used iBasso’s DX220 MAX which is capable of up to 8.7Vrms balanced on a 300Ω load.
 That is a very healthy 235mW rating for a portable device and that kind of impedance demand.
 The DX200 MAX is a reference-grade source in terms of audio quality.

-For the HE5SE, I reverted to the Violectrics class V281 with Oppo Digital’s clean Sabre ES9038PRO infused desktop Sonica DAC as its source.
+For the HE5SE, I reverted to the Violectrics class V281 with Oppo Digital’s clean Sabre ES9038PRO-infused desktop Sonica DAC as its source.
 The V281 is a discreet analog amplifier design capable of just over 4W balanced into a 50Ω and capable of driving the HE5SE.
-Its signature has plenty of low-end gusto but, not an overly bright sounding amp.
+Its signature has plenty of low-end gusto but, is not an overly bright sounding amp.